FAQs Browse

 Sometimes when I try to print something too many pages get charged to my printing card, some pages are printed blank, some are just not printed at all.

-Sometimes there are errors when trying to print a PDF or PPT (PowerPoint) file from WITHIN the web browser (Internet Explorer or Firefox).
+Sometimes there are errors when trying to print a PDF or PPT (PowerPoint) file from WITHIN the web browser.
 This is a common problem when you are printing out material such as lecture notes and slides from within Canvas or printing full-text articles within research databases such as PsycInfo or ERIC (EBSCO interfaces).

 IT Services suggest the following solution: